 wear such as a suit and tie would be appropriate.
 At a semi-formal ball

 like the RSCDS Twin Cities Branch Beginner's/Fàilte Ball, a nice

 pair of trousers and shirt would be appropriate attire.
 On the other hand,

 if you've never worn the kilt before, a ball is the perfect opportunity

 to borrow or rent one to try out.

-Ladies, a Scottish country dance ball may be your golden opportunity
+For those who have them, a Scottish country dance ball may be a golden opportunity

 to wear those bride's maid dresses and prom gowns you thought you'd never